-[29].
-Circuit sizes ranged from 4 gates to over 8500 gates and a variety of circuit structures are included.
-The circuits were specified in RTL-level VHDL and Verilog formats, and each test case was synthesized using the Synopsys© Design Compiler tool with a minimum delay constraint to an EDIF netlist of D-flip-flips and 4-input lookup tables (LUT4s).
-Early evaluation functions are extracted from this netlist using the techniques described in section V and are written to a separate file.
-The PL mapping program reads both the EDIF netlist and early evaluation function file, maps this to a netlist of normal and early-evaluation PL gates, inserts feedback signals using the algorithm described in Sections II and IV, and produces a VHDL netlist that is simulated via the Mentor Graphics Modelsim VHDL simulator.
-The complete mapping flow is shown in Figure 13.
-The logic synthesis via Design Compiler from RTL to a gate-level netlist has no knowledge of early-evaluation or PL in general.
+(LUT4s).
+EE functions are extracted from this netlist using the techniques described in Section V and are written to a separate file.
+The PL mapping program reads both the EDIF netlist and EE function file, maps this to a netlist of normal and EE PL gates, inserts feedback signals using the algorithm described in Sections II and IV, and produces a VHDL netlist that is simulated via the Mentor Graphics Modelsim VHDL simulator.
+The complete mapping flow is shown in Fig. 13.
+The logic synthesis via the Design Compiler from RTL to a gate-level netlist has no knowledge of EE or PL in general.
 Logic synthesis constraints used to produce faster or slower clocked circuits will in general also produce faster or slower PL circuits.
-An area of future work is changing logic synthesis algorithms to be early-evaluation and PL aware, so that the resulting netlist has more opportunity for speedup.
+An area of future work is changing logic synthesis algorithms to be EE and PL aware, so that the resulting netlist has more opportunity for speedup.

-A 4-input lookup table was chosen as the basic combinational element because one application of PL technology would be as the basis for a family of self-timed Field Programmable Gate Arrays (FPGAs).
-Circuit details for LUT4-based PL gates with early evaluation capability are presented in [8].
-A summary of PL gate operation is presented here for completeness.
+A four-input lookup table was chosen as the basic combinational element because one application of PL technology would be as the basis for a family of self-timed FPGAs.
+Fig. 14 shows the circuit details for PL gate without EE.
 Each PL gate has five inputs; four LEDR inputs for the logic function and one single-rail feedback input.
-The internal logic function is stored in a

-LUT4, whose output is latched upon gate firing to produce a LEDR output.
-A Muller Celement is used to detect input arrival, and the state of the C-element determines the gate phase and the value of the feedback output.
+The internal logic function is stored in a LUT4, whose output is latched upon gate firing to produce a LEDR output.
+A Muller C-element is used to detect input arrival, and the state of the C-element determines the gate phase and the value of the feedback output.
 Unused logic inputs are either used as extra feedback inputs, or tied to the feedback output of the gate.
 Trees of four-input C-elements are used to concentrate feedback inputs to a gate if necessary.
+While use of LEDR signals provide delay insensitivity to wiring delays between PL gates, the internal operation is not delay insensitive and the delay of the control path must be matched to the delay of the computation path through the LUT4.
 To remove technology dependence, all circuit performance results are normalized to LUT4 delays (one LUT4 delay = 1.0).
 A PL gate has delay equal to 1.4 because of the overhead of the output latch after the internal LUT4 that contains the gate function.
-A PL gate with early evaluation is implemented using two normal PL gates; one implementing the trigger function T(EIi) and early transition Et, as defined in section IV, and one implementing the normal function and transition Nt.
-Because of the extra complexity of this gating, a PL gate with early evaluation has delay of 1.6 LUT4 delays.
+A PL gate with EE is shown in Fig. 15, and is implemented using two normal PL gates; one implementing the trigger function T(EIi) and early transition Et, as defined in Section IV, and one implementing the normal function and transition Nt.
+Because of the extra complexity of this gating, a PL gate with EE has delay of 1.6 LUT4 delays.
 The four-input Muller C-elements used for feedback concentration have delay of 0.6.
 Note that a PL system has a 40% gate-level delay penalty with respect to the clocked netlist because of the output latch latency.
-A PL gate is similar to a Sutherland micropipeline block [16], and a common feature of micropipelines is that output latch latency is in the critical path of the circuit.
-The performance boost from early evaluation can be used to overcome this latency penalty.
+A PL gate is similar to a one-bit Sutherland micropipeline block [16], and a common feature of micropipelines is that output latch latency is in the critical path of the circuit.
+The performance boost from EE can be used to overcome this latency penalty.